-Steps for Making chalk paint recipe with calcium carbonate:
+Steps to make your own chalk paint with calcium carbonate:

 - Mix 4 tbsp calcium carbonate with 2 tbsp of water.
-Mix well.
+Stir well.

 - Add 1 cup of flat latex paint.
 Add paint slowly, thoroughly stirring as you add the paint.
 This will allow for a smoother finish.